A finite axiomatization of positive MV-algebras: Positive MV-algebras

-\begin{example}[Non-decreasing McNaughton functions] For each natural number $n$, the free $n$-generated MV-algebra is isomorphic to the algebra $\bF_n$ of McNaughton functions $[0,1]^n\to [0,1]$; see \cite{McNaughton51} or \cite[Chapter 3]{CignoliOttavianoMundici00}.
-Let us equip $[0,1]$ with the standard order of reals, and let $\leq$ be the product order of $[0,1]^n$.
+\begin{example}[Non-decreasing McNaughton functions] Let us equip $[0,1]$ with the standard order of reals, and let $\leq$ be the product order of $[0,1]^n$.
 Then the algebra $\bF^{\leq}_n$ of non-decreasing (i.e.\ order-preserving) McNaughton functions is a positive subreduct of $\bF_n$. \end{example}

 We remark that McNaughton functions in $\bF^{\leq}_n$ correspond to positive formulae in {\L}ukasiewicz logic.
 This observation follows from an easy extension of the original McNaughton theorem; see \cite[Theorem 3.5]{CintulaKroupa13}.